Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Difficulty Level: Moderate

-This is a DIY cat enclosure designed to be easy to make yet sturdy and long-lasting.
-It is made with PVC pipe, which is bendable but strong, and the entire project should cost less than $300.
-It will take you about a day to complete once you have gathered all the necessary materials and tools.
-You can make the enclosure as short or as tall as you would like, to best accommodate your cat’s preferences.
+This DIY cat enclosure is easy to make yet sturdy and long-lasting.
+It uses PVC pipe, which is bendable but strong, and the entire project should cost less than $300.
+Once you have gathered all the necessary materials and tools, it will take you about a day to complete.
+You can make the enclosure as short or as tall as you would like to accommodate your cat’s preferences.

 DIY Stand-Alone Outdoor Cat Enclosure- Klever cages